Newsletter - July 2013 - Africa and Japan Towards a True Win-Win Duo

 He underlined that one of the important focus of Japan is empowering women in Africa.
 Women are the most important for building an inclusive and resilient society.

-The amount of imports and exports between China and Africa rose more than tenfold in the past decades, while that of Japan and Africa only tripled.
-And Japan also falls behind South Korea when it comes to the total value of export to Africa, according to Ministry of Economy, Trade and Industry (METI).
+The number of imports and exports between China and Africa rose more than tenfold in the past decades, while that of Japan and Africa only tripled.
+And Japan also falls behind South Korea when it comes to the total value of export to Africa, according to Ministry of Economy, Trade, and Industry (METI).

 Japan has, during TICAD V, to look at Africa not only as a continent to extend assistance to, but also and more as a business partner.
 The government has decided to think a way to back up Japan’s private sector to operate as never before in Africa.

-According to the Japanese Foreign Ministry only 410 Japanese firms are operating in Africa as last February 2013 and a total of 8,102 Japanese are living in Africa as of October 2011; meanwhile, experts estimate that the Chinese population in Africa reached a million!
+According to the Japanese Foreign Ministry, only 410 Japanese firms are operating in Africa as of last February 2013 and a total of 8,102 Japanese are living in Africa as of October 2011; meanwhile, experts estimate that the Chinese population in Africa reached a million!